syncfusion-content/maui-docs/MAUI/DataForm/DataForm-settings.md

 ## Auto generate data editor

 By default, the [SfDataForm.Items](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.SfDataForm.html#Syncfusion_Maui_DataForm_SfDataForm_Items) will be generated based on the property type.
-For example, the [DataFormTextItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.DataFormTextItem.html) will be generated based on the property type in `DataObject`.
+For example, the [DataFormTextItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.DataFormTextItem.html) will be generated based on the property type in [DataObject](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.SfDataForm.html#Syncfusion_Maui_DataForm_SfDataForm_DataObject).
 The [DataFormItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.DataFormItem.html) generation depends on the type and attribute defined for the property.

 You can customize the auto-generated editor, label, and group settings by using the [GenerateDataFormItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.SfDataForm.html#Syncfusion_Maui_DataForm_SfDataForm_GenerateDataFormItem) event.